freedomofpress/securedrop-workstation-docs/docs/admin/troubleshooting_connection.rst

 You should see the text "Congratulations.
 This browser is configured to use Tor." or a similar message on the terminal.

-If this command fails, proceed to the next step.
+If the output does not include the text "Congratulations", keep the terminal window open and proceed to the next steps.

-If the command succeeds in ``sd-whonix``, run exactly the same command in ``sd-proxy``.
+If the command does include the expected text in ``sd-whonix``, also run it in ``sd-proxy``.
 If it only fails in ``sd-proxy``, your workstation may be misconfigured, or the proxy may have crashed.
 In that case, skip ahead to step 6.
 We also recommend that you contact us, so we can help identify the root cause.